The Must-Do Cycling Trip in Gujarat

 Day 2 Pingleshwar Beach to Lakhpat

 Detour Suggestion: Keen to visit Narayan Sarovar, a village and place of pilgrimage?
-If yes, your journey would now be 106 kilometres to Narayan Sarovar from Pingleshwar beach and then about 34 kilometres to Lakhpat.
+If yes, your journey would now be 106 kilometers to Narayan Sarovar from Pingleshwar beach and then about 34 kilometers to Lakhpat.